Frasin: History

 In 1785, Frasin was known as a hamlet.
-One big step towards good development for Frasin took place in 1816 when a potassium factory was built.
+One big step towards its development for Frasin took place in 1816 when a potassium factory was built.
 Frasin was declared a town in 1850.

-Until 1918, Frasin was part of the Austrian monarchy (the province of Bukovina remained an Austrian crown land (Kronland) after the compromise of 1867), in the Câmpulung district, one of the 9 Bezirkshauptmannschaften of the province.
+Until 1918, Frasin was part of the Austrian monarchy (the province of Bukovina remained an Austrian crown land (Kronland) after the compromise of 1867), in the Câmpulung district, one of the nine Bezirkshauptmannschaften of the province.

 Tourism

-Frasin is located in the historical region of Bukovina where visitors can admire a whole number of painted medieval churches with World Heritage status.
+Frasin is located in the historical region of Bukovina where visitors can admire several painted medieval churches with World Heritage status.
 One of the most popular is Voroneț Monastery, built in 1488.
-Another asset of the area are the nature reserves like the primeval forest of Slătioara ("Codrul secular Slătioara") and the forests of the Giumalău Mountains.
+Another asset of the area are the nature reserves, such as the primeval forest of Slătioara ("Codrul secular Slătioara") and the forests of the Giumalău Mountains.